faenrandir/a_careful_examination/documents/spiritual_experiences-testimony-holy_ghost/parts-of-an-LDS-spiritual-experience.md

 * "Of course Catholics feel a portion of the spirit, but every time I attend a Catholic service I don't feel _the same_ spirit there, so they clearly don't have all the truth" (fails test #2 - familiarity)
 * "You say that "the Spirit" told you the brethren are in error (or you should be re-baptized, or Joseph Smith was wrong about polygamy, or you should leave the Church, etc) but that cannot be _The Spirit_ since _The Spirit_ will never contradict accepted LDS doctrine or currently accepted policy" (fails test #4).

-Note: heightened scrutiny is reserved for feelings which contradict LDS truth-claims---virtually _any_ positive feeling is considered _The Spirit_ if it is in support of LDS truth-claims.
+Note: heightened scrutiny seems reserved for feelings which contradict LDS truth-claims---virtually _any_ positive feeling can be considered _The Spirit_ if it is in support of LDS truth-claims.

 ### See also: